dmt360/ventuz-stream-player/README.md

 - ventuz-stream-player requires at least Ventuz 8.1.
 Earlier versions are missing the required Websocket API needed for the component to run.
 - Add any number of Stream Out outputs to your Device Configuration.
 The following settings are required or recommended:
   - __Codec__: Both H.264 and HEVC are supported.
-To enable HEVC on Windows machines, you will need to install the [HEVC Video Extensions](https://apps.microsoft.com/detail/9nmzlz57r3t7).
+To enable HEVC playback on Windows machines, you will need to install the [HEVC Video Extensions](https://apps.microsoft.com/detail/9nmzlz57r3t7) on the machine running your browser.
   - __Color Sampling__: 4:2:0 is the safe choice; some browsers (eg. Chrome/Edge on Windows and Safari on iPad) may support 4:4:4.
   - __Encode Mode__: Low latency if you want input, Streaming otherwise.
   - __Rate Control__ etc: What suits you best.
 Please note that this choice may impact input latency depending on the browser and platform.
 If in doubt, experiment.